grandelli/clouddq-samples/README.md

 # clouddq-demo
-Repo that contains different data quality checks
+Repo that contains different data quality checks.
+Add these files inside the official CloudDQ folder in the right subfolders.